RomanSebranek/admpwd-e-docs/articles/Specification/Password-Decryption-Service/Configuration.md

 ﻿# Configuration

-Configuration of PDS service is maintained in `AdmPwd.PDS.exe.config` file.
+Configuration of PDS service is maintained in `PDS.config` file.
 Service recognizes configuration parameters as specified in table below.

-**Important**: PDS configuration file gets rewritten during PDS service reinstalls or upgrades.
-Please make sure you have backup of configuration file for such case.
+*Note*: This file is created upon first start of PDS service with default values.
+CHnages then can be made either manually, or via PowerShell cmdlets.
+File content is preserved during uninstalls and upgrades of PDS service.

+PowerShell cmdlets that modify content of PDS.config file are:

+Supported Forest management:
+- Add-AdmPwdPdsSupportedForest
+- Set-AdmPwdPdsSupportedForest
+- Remove-AdmPwdPdsSupportedForest

+Managed Accounts Containers:
+- Add-AdmPwdPdsManagedAccountsContainer
+- Set-AdmPwdPdsManagedAccountsContainer
+- Remove-AdmPwdPdsManagedAccountsContainer

+SID Mappings:
+- Add-AdmPwdPdsSidMapping
+- Set-AdmPwdPdsSidMapping
+- Remove-AdmPwdPdsSidMapping

+It's strongly recommended to use PowerShell cmdlets above to modify configuration of Supported forests, Managed Accounts Containers and SID mappings.

+*Note*: Future releases will bring more PowerShell cmdlets for management of PDS configuration.

+Table below specifies PDS service configurable parameters.

 <table>
 <thead>